 A new building, the D building, was completed in 2004 to house the library, student union, College and Career center, counseling offices, administration offices, dance studios, swimming pool, and some classrooms.

 The current renovations (2010-ongoing), christened the South of Bancroft plan, are in three phases.
-The athletic facilities and new bleachers on the east side of the football field will allow a set of smaller bleachers to be erected on the west (MLK) side of the football field.
-The M building will be razed, and a new classroom building will be built in its place.
+The athletic facilities and new bleachers on the east side of the football field and smaller bleachers to be erected on the west (MLK) side of the football field have been completed.
+The M building has been razed, and a new classroom building is being built in its place, with completion scheduled for 2014.